The Kapil Sharma Show

-The Kapil Sharma Show, also known as TKSS, is an Indian Hindi language stand-up comedy and talk show broadcast by Sony Entertainment Television.
-Hosted by Kapil Sharma, the first season of the show premiered on 23 April 2016.
-The series revolved around Sharma and his neighbours in the Shantivan Non Co-operative Housing Society.
-The filming of the show took place at Film City situated in Goregaon East, Mumbai.
-The first season of the show was produced by Sharma's banner K9 Productions in association with Frames Productions while the second and third season were jointly produced by Salman Khan Television and Banijay Asia with K9 Productions and TEAM (Triyambh Entertainment and Media) as the creative producers.
-The show's fifth season was launched in September 2022 in which Archana Puran Singh reprised her role as the guest judge.
-As per the reports, the team also saw some new actors joining the star cast.
+The Kapil Sharma Show (also known as TKSS) is an Indian Hindi language stand-up comedy and talk show that airs on Sony Entertainment Television.
+Hosted by comedian Kapil Sharma, the programme premiered on 23 April 2016.

+The first season was set around Sharma and his neighbours living in the fictional Shantivan Non-Cooperative Housing Society.
+The show is filmed at Film City in Goregaon East, Mumbai.

+The initial season was produced by Sharma’s production company K9 Productions in association with Frames Productions.
+From the second and third seasons, production responsibilities were shared by Salman Khan Television and Banijay Asia, along with K9 Productions, while TEAM (Triyambh Entertainment and Media) served as the creative producer.

+The 5th season of the show premiered in September 2022, with Archana Puran Singh returning as the guest judge.

 Premise

 The format is largely identical of Sharma's former show Comedy Nights with Kapil.
 The kapil sharma Show revolves around Kapil Sharma and his team of comedians, including Sumona Chakravarti, Kiku Sharda, Chandan Prabhakar, Krushna Abhishek, Bharti Singh and Rochelle Rao, who play residents of the Shantivan Non-cooperative Housing Society.
 Normally every episode unfolds in two parts with the first part being a comic skit enacted by the actors of the show and the second part being the celebrity interview where popular personalities from various fields indulge in a light-hearted interaction with karma.
 Navjot Singh Sidhu was the permanent guest of the show but was later replaced by Archana Puran Singh after 16 February 2019.